Why Low-Budget Google Ads Campaigns Fail So Quickly

 This conclusion is inaccurate.

 Low budget Google Ads campaigns fail not because of budget size, but because they are designed for reach instead of intent precision.
+In many cases, tighter campaign organization and themed ad groups in Google Ads help improve relevance, reduce internal keyword conflict, and support more stable optimization—particularly when budgets leave little room for wasted spend.

 Core Principle: Low Budgets Demand Precision, Not Expansion